SyluxDX/UseCaseTest/README.md

 Test use cases define in script with configurations

 ### ToDo
- - Add clean field to main configuration
+ - Add option to copy files/all workdir to a output folder

  ## Description
  Cycle throught every Versions, copy to Work Directory, and run all test's scripts.